Sri Oetari Ratna Dewi: Political life

 The late Sri Oetari Ratna Dewi was a key figure from the very earliest stages of Megawati Soekarnoputri's Indonesian Democratic Party – Struggle (PDI-P) political party.
 PDI-P had fractured as a result of major disputes between popular figure Megawati and key Indonesian Democratic Party (PDI) founders.
 Megawati broke with the large PDI to form her own PDI-P with her as the popular 'face'.

-The late Sri Oetari Ratna Dewi was a vocal and loyal campaigner, organiser and actively participating member of the fledgling party along with her husband Mr Sayogo Hendrosubroto [the name disparity is due to Javanese women not taking surnames in wedlock or unbetrothed].
+The late Sri Oetari Ratna Dewi was a campaigner, organiser and participating member of the fledgling party along with her husband Mr Sayogo Hendrosubroto [the name disparity is due to Javanese women not taking surnames in wedlock or unbetrothed].
 Mrs. Sri Oetari Ratna Dewi served numerous terms as party Treasurer, Secretary and many other ky roles (often recalling humorous anecdotes about PDI-P starting as a handful of keen members holding meetings in each other's garages).

-PDI-P received much money and support from the United States and grew ever stronger and ever higher numbers of memberships list.
+PDI-P received much money and support from the United States.